The best hotels in York

 Car parking: the Park and Ride on James Street (south of the river) costs £3.50/day and it's a 15-minute walk or a 5-minute bus into the centre.
 Don't attempt to drive inside the walls.

-York's best neighborhoods
+York's best hotel regions

 York splits into distinct zones.
 The medieval centre inside the walls is where most visitors stay.
 Micklegate is cheaper but noisier.
 Bootham suits families.